 - Offering additional captive “cells” that give Alliance members different options for controlling their stop-loss layer.

-How will Moreton and The Alliance be compensated for administering the captive?
+How will The Alliance be compensated for administering the captive?

 What are the requirements for being part of the Alliance captive?